 - Job: jobs involving a long commute may trigger high rates

-- Location: city living or driving can invokes more expensive premiums
+- Location: city living or driving can invoke more expensive premiums

-- Gender: women tend to have fewer accident and are given cheaper rates
+- Gender: women tend to have fewer accidents and are given cheaper rates

 - Driving record and accidents: DUI, speeding tickets and accidents spawn higher rates

 Once you have found an insurance company that will give you a car insurance policy, you will need to fill out an SR-22 form.